phpminds/docker/README.md

-This reposity holds the docker images used in development.
+This reposity holds the docker images used in development for the phpminds website.

 These can also be found on Docker hub at https://hub.docker.com/u/phpminds/